 But here we want to find out how exercise can benefit your mental health.
 Part of how this happens is by increasing blood flow to the brain, reducing stress, and improving hormone levels.
 The better news is that you can experience these benefits almost immediately.
 Recent neuroscience suggests that physical exercise is better than mental exercise.
 This is a considerable revelation from what was traditionally thought.

 Until recently, we believed we had gotten smarter through human history because we had to think more.
 Smarter people have become more evolutionarily successful, allowing them to pass on intelligence.
 Physical activity has been more emphasized over the past decade as a major driver of greater intelligence.
 We can apply these concepts in our lives today.
 If physical activity helps structure our brains evolutionarily, it is likely to remain essential to brain health today.
 There is a vast amount of scientific support for this idea.
 [Systems are thought up to help us deal with all the chaos and where your health is concerned you may want to get health insurance.
 Paige & Campbell can help with that.]
-Most of these tests were performed on laboratory rats.
-Some things that came out of this test:

 - The turtle approach is better than the rabbit approach.
 Regular exercise for a long period of time makes the body and mind function more effectively than a sporadic rupture followed by periods of inactivity.